IlyaPokamestov/WallPosterBundle/README.md

 WallPosterBundle
 ================

-The **WallPosterBundle** bundle allows you to post you site news in you social groups, pages or timelines.
+The **WallPosterBundle** bundle allows you to post your site news in your social groups, pages or timelines.

 Installation
 ------------